alienresident/resume/resume.md

 * Typography and Graphic Production

 ### Technical Skills
-* Sketch, Photoshop, OmniGraffle, Illustrator, Flash
+* Sketch, Photoshop, OmniGraffle, Illustrator, Principle, Flash
 * HTML, CSS, Sass & Compass, Javascript & jQuery
 * SVN & Git, PHP, MySQL, Drupal

 ## Professional Experience
-### Spies & Assassins | kbs+
+### KBS (kirshenbaum bond senecal)

-March 2015–present
+March 2015-present

+**Associate Director, User Experience**
+*KBS (kirshenbaum bond senecal)*
+November 2016–present

+* Create a modular design system, wireframes, user flows, and prototypes for the responsive redesign of the BMW USA website
+* Create a Sketch and InVision based workflow to streamline work between departments.
+Where wireframes  created by UX designers, are visualized by UI designers, and then prepared for handoff to developers

 **Senior User Experience Designer**
-*Spies & Assassins | Kirshenbaum Bond Senecal & Partners*
+*Spies & Assassins | KBS (kirshenbaum bond senecal)*
+March 2015-November 2016

+* Create a modular design system, wireframes, user flows, and prototypes for the responsive redesign of the BMW USA website
 * Create wireframes, user flows, and prototypes for the redesign of the My BMW website
 * Create wireframes and user flows for the 360˚ interactive *Tour of Tomorrow* showcasing the innovations of new BMW 7 Series
 * Create mockups for the interactive informational signage for Bank of Montreal at Toronto's Billy Bishop Airport